EmeraldCoder/faunadb-admin-cli/README.md

 faunadb-admin-cli upgrade --input ./migrations --secret [TOKEN]
 ```

-The input option should be a directory containing the migrations script.
-All script should expose a version number and an upgrade function (accepting the FaunaDB client as parameter).
+The input option should be a directory containing the migration scripts.
+All scripts should expose a version number and an upgrade function (accepting the FaunaDB client as parameter).

 ```js
 export const version = 1